 Earn Out Payments Tax Treatment: Summary

 The earn out payments tax treatment depends on one core question: is the payment consideration for your shares or remuneration for your services?
-Structure it right and you pay CGT at 14% to 24%.
+Structure it right and you pay CGT at 18% to 24% from April 2026 (14% applied in 2025/26 only under BADR).
 Get it wrong and you pay income tax at up to 45% plus NIC.

 HMRC will look at the substance, not just the legal form.
 Clean documentation, separate service contracts, and company-level targets are your best protection.
-If you use a s.280 election, you defer tax until the cash arrives and avoid valuation disputes.
+If the earn-out is satisfied in securities rather than cash, a TCGA 1992 s.138A election may defer the gain until those securities are disposed of.

 For more on exit planning, read our guide on capital gains tax when selling your business.
 If you are at the negotiation stage, contact us to discuss your earn out structure before you sign.